Ruzovej/cxxet/examples/counter/README.md

 ## Notes

-* Counter value type is `double`, which should have enough precision for most use cases.
+* Counter value type is `double`, which should have enough precision for vast majority of use cases.